 In Victoria, sex work is governed by the Sex Work Act 1994 and the Sex Work Regulation 2016.
 As defined in the Sex Work Act 1994 Sex work means the provision by one person to, or for another person (whether or not of a different sex) of sexual services in return for payment or reward.

-In Victoria sex work is legal if the Sex Work Act (1994) is adhered to, that is: to work you must be over 18 and the choice to be practicing sex work must be yours.
-It is illegal for anyone to force you or bully you into practicing sex work.
+In Victoria, sex work is legal if the Sex Work Act (1994) is adhered to.
+To work you must be over 18 and the choice to be practicing sex work must be yours.
+It is illegal for someone else to force you into sex work.

-To be legal, sex work must be carried out in brothels, through an escort agency or you can work as a private worker; BUT all of these options must comply with the Sex Work Act (1994) and have a current license.
+To be legal, sex work must be carried out in brothels, through an escort agency or you can work as a private worker.
+All of these options must comply with the Sex Work Act (1994) and have a current license.
 Licenses are issued by the Business Licensing Authority (BLA) and all license numbers must be preceded by the letters SWA.

 Licenses must be displayed near the front entrance of premises or carried by you if you are a private worker.
 Brothels are also regulated by local council and require a planning permit issued by the council.

 The following forms of sex work are illegal: